 No time to create Halloween bulletin boards?
-Don't just think art when you are displaying the students' work on bulletin boards.
-Incorporate all kinds of student theme work into your bulletin board displays, including booklets, charts and graphs representing student literacy, math and science activities.
+Don’t just think art when you are displaying the students’ work on bulletin boards.
+If you have been studying a topic, incorporate all kinds of student work into your bulletin board displays, including booklets, charts, and graphs, representing student literacy, math and science activities.

-Instead of creating a bulletin board with 20 identical pieces of artwork, use 3 or 4 different theme activities, being sure to include one item from each student in the class.
+Instead of creating a bulletin board with 20 identical pieces of artwork, use three or four different activities, being sure to include one item from each student in the class.

-This Halloween bulletin board image has work from a "Do pumpkins float or sink?" experiment, a class graph, a booklet on "Parts of the Pumpkin Plant" and a booklet of recording sheets for math and science activities.
+The Halloween bulletin board below has work from a “Do pumpkins float or sink?” experiment, a class graph, a booklet on “Parts of the Pumpkin Plant” and a booklet of recording sheets for math and science activities.

-Rather than staying late after school to put up the whole bulletin board, put the basic backgrounds up and then add to the displays as the theme progresses.
-After a week or two the bulletin board will be complete and finished during class time.
-Let the children make more bulletin board decorations with the free crow tracer and then count the crows.
-Use the free pumpkin leaf tracer if you would like to make more leaves to decorate the bulletin board.
+Instead of staying late after school to put up the whole bulletin board, put the basic background up and then add to the displays during center times, as your investigations progress.
+After a week or two the bulletin board will be complete.
+The children benefit by seeing the process and are enthusiastic to make more items to put on it.

 Can pumpkins float?

 - One or two small pumpkins